Geometrical Interpretation of Electromagnetism in a 5-Dimensional Manifold: Design of the model

-Although it is common to use the 5th dimension to explain electromagnetism in a geometrical manner, setup of the present model and the resultant reduction process along with the reduced 4D physics are distinct from the original Kaluza-Klein theory.
-Reduction in Kaluza-Klein theory can be found in \cite{overduin1997kaluza, duff1994kaluza, bailin1987kaluza}.
-In Kaluza-Klein theory, the way of embedding of space-time into 5D manifold is not specified but only the metric relation between 5D manifold and the space-time is given.
+Although it is common to use the 5th dimension to explain electromagnetism in a geometrical manner, the setup of the present model and the resultant reduction process along with the reduced 4D physics are distinct from the original Kaluza–Klein theory.
+Reduction in Kaluza–Klein theory can be found in \cite{overduin1997kaluza, duff1994kaluza, bailin1987kaluza}.
+In Kaluza–Klein theory, the way of embedding of space-time into 5D manifold is not specified but only the metric relation between 5D manifold and the space-time is given.
 Instead, in the present model, it is established that the space-time is a hypersurface with a constant 5th coordinate.
-This results in a different space-time metric from Kaluza-Klein case.
-By showing that the Ricci scalars of the space-time for the two cases are different, it is clear that the space-time in the present model and the space-time in Kaluza-Klein theory are actually different, so the ways of embedding are also.
-Calculations of the Ricci scalar of the space-time is given at Appendix \ref{appendix Ricci scalar}, after obtaining the final 5D metric via discussions in Section \ref{section construction} and \ref{section physical quantities}.
-The difference in embedding raises differences on the space-time metric (see Section \ref{section physical quantities}), on the correction terms in the 4-acceleration of the space-time trajectory (see Section \ref{section geodesic}), and even on the signature of the 5th dimension (see Section \ref{section field equations}).
-The first two are physical and not mere mathematical differences as they can be tested by experiments (see Section \ref{section experimental implications}).
+This results in a different space-time metric from the Kaluza–Klein case.
+By showing that the Ricci scalars of the space-time for the two cases are different, it is clear that the space-time in the present model and the space-time in Kaluza–Klein theory are actually different, so the ways of embedding are also.
+Calculations of the Ricci scalar of the space-time is given in appendix \ref{appendix Ricci scalar}, after obtaining the final 5D metric via discussions in sections \ref{section construction} and \ref{section physical quantities}.
+The difference in embedding raises differences on the space-time metric (see section \ref{section physical quantities}), on the correction terms in the 4-acceleration of the space-time trajectory (see section \ref{section geodesic}), and even on the signature of the 5th dimension (see section \ref{section field equations}).
+The first two are physical and not mere mathematical differences as they can be tested by experiments (see section \ref{section experimental implications}).